-Next I’ll move on to the mechanicals engine, transmission, steering, suspension and brakes.
-Not forgetting the electrics, these type problems aren’t always as obvious as a rusty panel.
+Next, I’ll move on to the mechanicals – engine, transmission, steering, suspension, and brakes.
+Not forgetting the electrics, these types of problems aren’t always as obvious as a rusty panel.

-After the inspection comes the prioritising and planning of the preservation work.
+After the inspection comes the prioritizing and planning of the preservation work.
 This is where you’ll need to evaluate the problems and direct your resources.

 Tools You’ll Need For Inspection

-You’ll be poking around some dirty and hard to get places, so you’ll need a good inspection light, gloves, safety glasses and a mechanics creeper would make things real comfy.
+You’ll be poking around some dirty and hard-to-gay places, so you’ll need a good inspection light, gloves, safety glasses, and a mechanics creeper that would make things real comfy.

-An inspection light is the most important tool, the LED type are best.
-I use two, I have a head mounted light, like a minors helmet and a hand held that has a magnetic base.
+An inspection light is the most important tool, the LED type is best.
+I use two, have a head-mounted light, like a minors helmet, and a handheld that has a magnetic base.

-The mechanics creeper can make the process less of a chore, if your comfortable you’ll do a better job.
+The mechanic’s creeper can make the process less of a chore, if you are comfortable you’ll do a better job.

-A selection of scrapers, long screwdrivers, wire brush and basic tools such as garage jack and stands, will be needed.
-You may need a pry-bar if your going to check components like steering and suspension ball joints.
+A selection of scrapers, long screwdrivers, wire brush, and basic tools such as garage jack and stands, will be needed.
+You may need a pry bar if you are going to check components like steering and suspension ball joints.
 All these tools can be found here in the Recommended gear section.

 Fix Major Faults First

-Now armed with your checklist, you now know what your dealing with.
-This list allows you budget, plan and source spare parts ahead of time.
+Now armed with your checklist, you now know what you’re dealing with.
+This list allows you to budget, plan, and source spare parts ahead of time.

 Preserving Your Bodywork

-Dull paint is the easiest repair, and frankly I’am jealous.
-Sun damaged dull paint requires a compound buffing, this is a job you can easily take care of yourself.
-It’s a process where you remove the top layer of dead paint, and using compounds and polish you bring it back to life.
+Dull paint is the easiest repair, and frankly, I’m jealous.
+Sun-damaged dull paint requires compound buffing, this is a job you can easily take care of yourself.
+It’s a process where you remove the top layer of dead paint and using compounds and polish you bring it back to life.
 I’ve covered it here in this post – Restore faded red paint.

 If your classic has rust but the metal itself is sound, then you can simply clean the surface rust using a wire brush or power tool and coat it with a rust converter.
 This stuff really works, I’ve been using it for years.

-The rust converter stops the corrosion spreading and seals the metal, it can be primed and painted as normal.
+The rust converter stops the corrosion from spreading and seals the metal, it can be primed and painted as normal.
 You’ll find links to the products I use here on the Rust repair page.